Vidhya-rani/Learn-with-Fun/README.md

 Learn how to use GitHub and deploy with Netlify

 Share useful tools with parents and teachers of toddlers

-🚀 Live Demo
-🔗 Click here to view the live project

-Replace the link above with your actual Netlify project URL.

 📁 Technologies Used
 HTML